jinghuazhao/INF/SOMAscan.md

 effect, we performed conditional analysis at all cis pQTLs where the sentinel variant was in LD (r<sup>2</sup> ≥ 0.1 and r<sup>2</sup> ≤ 0.9) with a PAV in the gene(s) encoding the associated protein.
 First, variants were annotated with Ensembl VEP v83 using the ‘per-gene’ option.
-Variant annotations were considered protein-altering if they were anno- tated as coding sequence variant, frameshift variant, in-frame deletion, in-frame insertion, missense variant, protein altering variant, splice acceptor variant, splice donor variant, splice region variant, start lost, stop gained, or stop lost.
+Variant annotations were considered protein-altering if they were annotated as coding sequence variant, frameshift variant, in-frame deletion, in-frame insertion, missense variant, protein altering variant, splice acceptor variant, splice donor variant, splice region variant, start lost, stop gained, or stop lost.
 To avoid multi-collinearity, PAVs were LD-pruned (r<sup>2</sup> > 0.9) using PLINK v1.9
-before including them as covariates in the conditional analysis on the meta- analysis summary statistics using GCTA v1.25.2.
-Coverage of known common (MAF >5%) PAVs in our data was checked by comparison with exome sequences from ~60,000 individuals in the Exome Aggregation Consortium (ExAC (http:// exac.broadinstitute.org), downloaded June 2016)<sup>59</sup>.
+before including them as covariates in the conditional analysis on the meta-analysis summary statistics using GCTA v1.25.2.
+Coverage of known common (MAF >5%) PAVs in our data was checked by comparison with exome sequences from ~60,000 individuals in the Exome Aggregation Consortium (ExAC (http://exac.broadinstitute.org), downloaded June 2016)<sup>59</sup>.

 **Testing for regulatory and functional enrichment**.
 We tested whether our pQTLs were enriched for functional and regulatory characteristics using GARFIELD v1.2.0<sup>60</sup>.
 GARFIELD is a non-parametric permutation-based enrichment method that compares input variants to permuted sets matched for number of proxies (r<sup>2</sup> ≥ 0.8), MAF and distance to the closest TSS.
 It first applies ‘greedy pruning’ (r<sup>2</sup> < 0.1) within a 1-Mb region of the most significant variant.
-GARFIELD anno- tates variants with more than a thousand features, drawn predominantly from the GENCODE, ENCODE and ROADMAP projects, which includes genic annota- tions, histone modifications, chromatin states and other regulatory features across a wide range of tissues and cell types.
+GARFIELD annotates variants with more than a thousand features, drawn predominantly from the GENCODE, ENCODE and ROADMAP projects, which includes genic annotations, histone modifications, chromatin states and other regulatory features across a wide range of tissues and cell types.

-The enrichment analysis was run using all variants that passed our Bonferroni- adjusted significance threshold (P < 1.5 × 10<sup>−11</sup>) for association with any protein.
+The enrichment analysis was run using all variants that passed our Bonferroni-adjusted significance threshold (P < 1.5 × 10<sup>−11</sup>) for association with any protein.
 For each of the matching criteria (MAF, distance to TSS, number of LD proxies), we used five bins.
-In total we tested 25 combinations of features (classified as tran- scription factor binding sites, FAIRE-seq, chromatin states, histone modifications, footprints, hotspots, or peaks) with up to 190 cell types from 57 tissues, leading to 998 tests.
+In total we tested 25 combinations of features (classified as transcription factor binding sites, FAIRE-seq, chromatin states, histone modifications, footprints, hotspots, or peaks) with up to 190 cell types from 57 tissues, leading to 998 tests.
 Hence, we considered enrichment with P < 5 × 10<sup>−5</sup> (0.05/998) to be statistically significant.

 **Disease annotation**.
-To identify diseases with which our pQTLs have been asso- ciated, we queried our sentinel variants and their strong proxies (r<sup>2</sup> ≥ 0.8) against publicly available disease GWAS data using PhenoScanner<sup>61</sup>.
+To identify diseases with which our pQTLs have been associated, we queried our sentinel variants and their strong proxies (r<sup>2</sup> ≥ 0.8) against publicly available disease GWAS data using PhenoScanner<sup>61</sup>.
 A list of data sets queried is available at http://www.phenoscanner.medschl.cam.ac.uk/information. html.
 For disease GWAS, results were filtered to P < 5 × 10<sup>−8</sup> and then manually